Did you know that there are close to 2 billion websites online today?

 Remember to always detail the requirements of your website before committing to a platform as some tools might not be able to offer everything you need.

-The most commonly-used tools for business websites are WordPress, PageCloud, Wix, and Squarespace.
+The most commonly-used tools for business websites are WordPress, Pagecloud, Wix, and Squarespace.
 Your choice of platform should be based on your needs and the experience you’re looking for.

 E-commerce websites